 The federal Gaming Act was adopted by the Swiss parliament in September 2017 and subsequently a referendum organised by an alliance of youth parties.
 The Gaming Act was adopted by the voters in June 2018 and entered into effect on 1 January 2019.
-Apart from a few exceptions defined in the law, the act serves as the legislative framework for all games involving considerations and prizes.
+Apart from a few exceptions defined in the law, the act serves as the legislative framework for all games involving consideration and prize.

-The Gaming Act is complemented by secondary law as well as cantonal law:
+The Gaming Act is complemented by federal secondary law, cantonal law and inter-cantonal law: